Links on Super Easy may earn us a commission. Our Editorial Guideline.

 3. Search the email address on social media

-Searching the raw email address didn’t work very well in our case.
-Major social media platforms don’t support finding users by email address or phone number[1].
-For example, the Facebook search feature doesn’t recognize the email as a single string but breaks it down into phrases.
-This leads to broader and less accurate results.
-Conversely, Instagram, Twitter (X), and LinkedIn will look for the exact email address, so there are often few or no outcomes.
+Since major social media platforms don’t support finding users by email address or phone number[1], searching the full email address is often less effective.
+For example, the Facebook search feature doesn’t treat the email as a single string but breaks it down into phrases, which leads to broader and less accurate results.
+Instagram and X(Twitter) will look for the exact email address, so there are often few or no outcomes.

 In certain situations, a full email search can be fruitful.
-For example, the user has used the email address as the display name, included it in the bio, or it was mentioned in a post.
+If the user has included the email address in visible areas like their display name, bio, or public posts, it may show up in search results.

 Conclusion

 Whether you’re using automated tools or performing manual searches, there’s no guarantee of obtaining accurate and comprehensive results.
 And even if you manage to identify the owner, it’s still essential to stay cautious.
 The results may not reflect the true sender, particularly if the email account has been compromised or impersonated.
-Always be wary of clicking suspicious links and avoid giving away sensitive personal details unless you’re sure of the recipient’s identity.
+Never click suspicious links and avoid giving away sensitive personal details unless you’re sure of the recipient’s identity.

 FAQs